-Luckily, my travel companion has become an expert trailer backer.
+Luckily, my travel companion (the human one) has become an expert trailer backer.
 Even with the added pressure of an audience of curious neighbors, J nailed it and swung the trailer cleanly into the driveway without taking out any shrubs or mailboxes.

 Food and Drink

 Brick Store Pub

 When we lived in Atlanta, we were SUPER into Belgian beer, and the Brick Store’s dark, wooden-door paneled upstairs Belgian room was our favorite weekend haunt.
 The downtown Decatur restaurant has good food (I usually assume a pub won’t), a cool atmosphere, an extensive list of Belgian beers, and many local beers too.

 Papi’s Cuban & Caribbean Grill

 Back in our day, Papi’s was a little hole-in-the wall Cuban sandwich shop near our house in Midtown, but now I see on their website that they’ve expanded into a bunch of location across the region.
 Good for them, as long as the original hasn’t suffered!
 The Cuban (for J) and vegetarian (for me) sandwiches are (were) so delicious.